uk-gov-mirror/dwp.dataworks-s3-object-tagger/README.md

 2. `--bucket` This is the bucket where the dataset resides that requires tagging

-3. `--prefix` This is the S3 prefix(can be partial) that the application will crawl through to find objects(tables) to tag with the values from the CSV
+3. `--s3_prefix` This is the S3 prefix(can be partial) that the application will crawl through to find objects(tables) to tag with the values from the CSV

 4. `--log-level` Optional argument.
 Default is `INFO`